James "Kibo" Parry: Growing fame

-This practice became known as kibozing.
+This practice of searching Usenet for mentions of one's own name became known as kibozing.
 In 2006, Parry estimated that he had posted "an average of 20 articles a week to alt.religion.kibology during the past 15 years, probably about 500 words of original content per article, that's... seven point eight mmmmillion [sic] words.
 Equivalent to about 100 books."

 He is perhaps best known on Usenet for his famous (or infamous) "Happynet Proclamation" (1992), circulated to many newsgroups, some absurdly unrelated, which satirized the endless flamewars on the network, with Parry posing as a godlike being issuing an edict full of in-jokes and humor targets that claimed to unify all news into one glorious totality, "happynet".
 In the article, Kibo claimed that: